Wednesday, June 26, 2013

 Cover:

-Totally accurate, it describes Erin and Charley from the scene on the page 36.
+Totally accurate, it describes Erin and Charley from the scene on page 36.
 Another great one by Glen Orbik

 Cool lines: